meteorids/CodingSamples/README.md

 ### AccuRT_datagen_ozone.m
 This is a code for simulation automatization.
-Most recently its been used with AccuRT to create training data for my neural network.
+Most recently it has been used with AccuRT to create training data for my neural network.
 A new, python version of this code is under way that will be way more flexible and will provide more adjustable options.

 ### NILU-data-process.ipynb